WallyNY/Coursera_Capstone/final_intro.md

 https://en.wikipedia.org/wiki/Red-Light_District,_Montreal

 The above page contains a description of the Red-Light District in Montreal.
-We’ve included it because it is in maps of Ville Marie, but it is just a small area.
+I’ve included it because it is in maps of Ville Marie, but it is just a small area.
 It isn’t a neighborhood.

 https://en.wikipedia.org/wiki/Toronto